leodr/antidentity/readme.md

 <p align="center">
   <b>
-    Stateless account manager that works only with a keyphrase.
+    Stateless credentials manager that works only with a keyphrase.
   </b>
 </p>